Korpherus/Korpherus/README.md

 ## Hi there 👋

 I'm a ME student at Bilkent University.

+I am interested in learning C++ and Java.